martinhoefling/molten/README.md

 # Molten - Salt Rest-API WebUI

 Molten is a WebUI for the REST API exposed by [Salt](http://saltstack.com/).
-Aim is to make the API features accessible and to provide an easily deployable alternative to the salt cli interface.
+Molten aims to make the API features accessible and to provide an easily deployable alternative to the salt commandline cli interfaces.
 No additional service besides `salt-api` is required.

 ## Features:
 * Full access to all salt clients supported via Rest API.
-* Simple deployment: no intermediate Python / Node.js application required.
+* Simple deployment: no additional Python / Node.js application required.
-* Live updates, e.g. for events, jobs, minions...
+* Live updates, e.g. for events, jobs, ...
-* No page reloads, molten is a SPA (single page app).
+* As fast as the API itself.
+No page reloads, molten is a SPA (single page app).

 ## Getting Started: